pinecone-io/sample-apps/namespace-notes/README.md

 npm run start
 ```

-You may notice that Digital Ocean Spaces is available as document storage.
-This is completly optional the project has a class defined to store document files locally on the server for quick project spin up.
+Note: You may notice that Digital Ocean Spaces is available as document storage.
+Using Digital Ocean Spaces is entirely optional.
+The project has a class defined to store document files locally on the server for quick project spin-up.

 ## Project structure